Demonstrandum/scruff/docs/editors/settings.md

 # Settings

-The Ruff Language Server provides a set of configuration options to customize its behavior along with the ability to use an existing `pyproject.toml` or `ruff.toml` file to configure the linter and formatter.
+The Ruff Language Server provides a set of configuration options to customize its behavior along with the ability to use an existing `pyproject.toml` or `scruff.toml` file to configure the linter and formatter.
 This is done by providing these settings while initializing the server.
 VS Code provides a UI to configure these settings, while other editors may require manual configuration.
 The [setup](./setup.md) section provides instructions on where to place these settings